 A1C Brierly cannot receive a complete review of his case by his appellate defense counsel, with the opportunity to raise any and all issues, because his ROT is substantially incomplete.
-This Court has the power to grant relief "on the basis of the entire record" of trial.231 The Government failed to comply with R.C.M.
+This failed to comply with R.C.M.
 405(j)(5), which requires that the "preliminary hearing [be] recorded by a suitable recording device," and R.C.M.
 1112(f).